tortoise-tts-tools/tortoise-tts-guide/README.md

 ## Examples

-Some public domain literature has been converted to audio for your personal use only.
-Clips are licensed under CC-BY-NC-ND 4.0.
-You can listen to it, but can't share/republish it or include it in another work (e.g. video, podcast, etc), even short clips, without attribution.
-If your video/podcast/etc is commercial (includes having ads!), you **MAY NOT** include it withour prior written permission.
-If you'd like to include a clip or the whole audio in a commercial environment, please open an Issue on GitHub!
+Selected public domain literature has been converted into audio format for personal use only.
+The audio clips are licensed under CC-BY-NC-ND 4.0, granting you the right to listen to them privately.
+However, you are prohibited from sharing, republishing, or using them in any other creative work, such as videos, podcasts, etc., without proper attribution.
+It is strictly forbidden to include these audio clips, even in part, in any commercial work, which includes content with advertisements.
+If you wish to use the audio clips for commercial purposes, please request permission by opening an Issue on GitHub.

 ### _The Raven_ by Edgar Allan Poe